Jerrif/Chaotic-Attractors/README.md

 ## Building and Running

 Open the project in Unity (version 2021.3 or later recommended) and load the main scene from `Assets/Scenes/`.
-Press Play to start the visualization.
+Or just download the exe from github under `releases`.

 <img width="909" height="512" alt="" src="https://github.com/user-attachments/assets/2bb60899-ecd7-4143-aedf-a26407849e71" />